Organization

 Phase 2 - Unification 1966-1968

-The major effect of this legislation was to abolish the Royal Canadian Navy, the Canadian Army, and the Royal Canadian Air Force and the creation of a single service called the Canadian Armed Forces (or just Canadian Forces).
+The major effect of this legislation was to abolish the historic titles Royal Canadian Navy, Canadian Army, and Royal Canadian Air Force, and create a single service called the Canadian Armed Forces (later just Canadian Forces).

 With approval of this bill into law, the armed forces underwent reorganization of command and base structures across the country, with streamlined organizations designed to reduce costs and duplications and provide a functionally organized military that was highly mobile and not bound by service traditions.